algorithmiaio/dev-center/_pages/support.md

 A value-add feature of the Teams Pro subscription is access to our Technical Support team for any platform and administrative issues as well as user-, data science-, and model-related questions.

-#### Algorithmia offers several options to contact support
+### Algorithmia offers several options to contact support
 * [Algorithmia Support Portal](https://support.algorithmia.com/) includes FAQs and commonly requested information.
 It is also the portal for you to reach out for platform and administrative support or user-, data science-, and model-related questions.
 * Send us an email support request to [support@algorithmia.com](mailto:support@algorithmia.com).
 Please use your corporate domain email addresses if emailing us directly.
-* If using the Algorithmia Teams or Enterprise user interface (UI), a Help widget is available on the lower right portion of the screen.
+* If using the Algorithmia Teams (with a Pro subscription) or Enterprise user interface (UI), a Help widget is available on the lower right portion of the screen.

 All support inbound and outbound communication is conducted via email.